 Customer Relationship Management System (CRM)

-We've learned that success is achieved through tackling a CRM in manageable pieces – so we started with 5 Public Works Services.
+We've learned that success is achieved through tackling a CRM in manageable pieces – so we started a pilot project with 5 Utility Services.
 Water outages, Hydrant issues, Water Connections, Water & Sewer Locates, and Sewer Backups.
 The pilot was expanded to include 18 services.
 In the future, we will have a permanent CRM solution that will be available for all services.

 In the short-term, we are re-purposing an existing software solution – similar to the “Report a Pothole” application.
 The temporary CRM is only available to Transportation & Utilities customer service staff to start.

-We want to thank the Transportation & Utilities customer service team.
+We want to thank the customer service team.
 Let’s face it – being first can be a little stressful but we are all in this together and that is why it is a pilot.
-These 5 services provide an opportunity to get started but also to learn what works and what can be better.
+The services in the pilot project provide an opportunity to get started, and also an opportunity to learn what works and what can improve.

 We are evaluating and collecting feedback from the customer service team to determine next steps, including the need for any additional resources as we add new services into the CRM.

 In the long-term we will have a corporate-wide enterprise based CRM and not just a temporary solution.
 Our knowledge base will be centralized and it will contain complete and consistent information, and frequently asked questions for all types of inquiries.
 Citizens will also be able to track progress online once we move to a permanent CRM solution.

 The Service Saskatoon team is excited about Fusion, a project to implement an Enterprise Resource Planning (ERP) system at the City.
 The ERP will support our work to build a future CRM system and will provide the foundation to ensure it can be used to its fullest ability.